Why the revival of a 46-year-old anti-conversion law has pushed Arunachal Pradesh into turmoil

 Social scientist Walter Fernandes told Scroll that on the pretext of preserving indigenous faiths, the RSS was pushing for the “imposition of a single religion, single culture on Arunachal Pradesh”.
 “They need to control this border area and they think that imposition of a single religion will make the people Indian,” he said.

-Ajum pointed out that the law threatens to change the fluid understanding of faith in Arunachal Pradesh and hardening religious identities.
+Ajum pointed out that the law threatens to change the fluid understanding of faith in Arunachal Pradesh and harden religious identities.
 “Arunachal is unique.
 I follow the indigenous faith but my uncle is a Christian believer,” he said.
 “For us, religion is a secondary thing, our tribal identity is the main thing.
 The law is dangerous because it not only divides communities but also families.”

 He said that if the “sinister design of the Sangh Parivar” is carried out, and if the law ends up creating more animosity between groups, “it may create a Manipur-like situation”.